maths/stack-web/website_files/Events/2026-07-27-Conf-2026/index.md

 Participants are advised to check **medical requirements** and **visa regulations** well in advance of travel.

 - Kenya official immigration information: [eVisa application and information](https://evisa.go.ke/)
-- Medical recommendations: Please ensure you check with medical professionals from your country of origin for general advice at least 8 weeks before travelling.
+- Medical recommendations: Please ensure you check with medical professionals in your country of residence for general advice at least 8 weeks before travelling.

 The organising committee will provide standard **supporting documentation** for visa applications (e.g., invitation letters) upon registration; however, visa applications and compliance with medical requirements remain the participant’s personal responsibility.